Monterey Bay

 Monterey Bay is a bay of the Pacific Ocean located on the coast of the U.S. state of California, south of the San Francisco Bay Area.
-San Francisco itself is further north along the coast, by about 75 miles (120 km), accessible via CA 1 and US 101.
+San Francisco itself is farther north along the coast, by about 75 miles (120 km), accessible via CA 1 and US 101.

 Santa Cruz is located at the north end of the bay, and Monterey is on the Monterey Peninsula at the south end.
 The "Monterey Bay Area" is a regional term used to describe the Monterey Bay-adjacent Central Coast communities of Santa Cruz, Monterey, and San Benito counties.
 The three counties, along with Monterey Bay-adjacent cities, collaborate in the Association of Monterey Bay Governments (AMBAG) on regional issues and come together for events like the State of the Region hosted by the Monterey Bay Economic Partnership.

 Toponymy

 Gaspar de Zúñiga, 5th Count of Monterrey, namesake of Monterey Bay.

 The first European to enter Monterey Bay was Juan Rodríguez Cabrillo on November 16, 1542, while sailing northward along the coast on an imperial Spanish naval expedition.
 He named the bay Bahía de los Pinos, probably because of the forest of pine trees first encountered while rounding the peninsula at the southern end of the bay.
 Cabrillo's name for the bay was lost, but the westernmost point of the peninsula is still known as Point Pinos.

 On December 10, 1595, Sebastián Rodríguez Cermeño crossed the bay and bestowed the name Bahía de San Pedro in honor of Saint Peter Martyr.

 The present name for the bay was given in 1602 by Sebastián Vizcaíno, who had been tasked by the Spanish government to complete a detailed chart of the coast.
 On December 16, 1602 he rounded a large peninsula and entered a bay that he named Puerto de Monterrey in honor of Don Gaspár de Zúñiga y Acevedo, 5th Count of Monterrey, who was the governor of New Spain and had dispatched the expedition.
 Monterrey is the Castilian spelling of Monterrei, a municipality in the Galicia region of Spain from which the viceroy and his father (the Fourth Count of Monterrei) originated.